 If either Party has reasonable cause to believe that any breach of any security provisions in or referred to in this Agreement has occurred or may occur, that Party may undertake investigations in relation to that actual or suspected breach as deemed necessary.
 Both Parties shall ensure that reasonable assistance is provided to the investigating Party in connection with all inspections and investigations.
 The investigating Party will ensure that the other party is kept informed of any developments.
 Compliance by IR officers with this obligation is subject to their obligations under the TAA.

-Either Party may suspend this Agreement to allow time for a security breach to be remedied.
+A Party may suspend its participation in this Agreement to allow time for a security breach to be remedied.

 Dispute resolution

-Should any dispute or differences relating to the interpretation or application of this Agreement arise; the Parties will meet in good faith with a view to resolving the dispute or difference as quickly as possible.
+Should any dispute or differences relating to the interpretation or application of this Agreement arise; the relevant Parties will meet in good faith with a view to resolving the dispute or difference as quickly as possible.

-If the Parties are unable to resolve any dispute within 60 days, the matter shall be referred to the CNZP and the CIR, or their delegated representatives, for resolution.
+If the relevant Parties are unable to resolve any dispute within 60 days, the matter shall be referred to their Commissioner/Director/Comptroller (as applicable), or their delegated representatives, for resolution.

-The Parties shall continue to comply with their obligations under this Agreement despite the existence of any dispute.
+The relevant Parties shall continue to comply with their obligations under this Agreement despite the existence of any dispute.

 Review of the Agreement

-A joint review of the Agreement may be undertaken whenever either Party believes that such a review is necessary.
+A joint review of the Agreement may be undertaken whenever a Party believes that such a review is necessary.

 The lead agency shall conduct a review annually or at intervals specified by the Privacy Commissioner.
 The report will be included in the agency’s annual report.